Accepting Payments as a Personal Trainer: Step-by-Step Guide

 Not every gym is a large chain.
 Smaller, independently-owned gyms exist as well and many need trainers on staff, too.
 Not everyone working for a smaller gym is an actual employee.
 Often, the gym hires staff as independent contractors.
 Essentially, you aren’t working for the gym.
 You work for yourself under agreed-upon conditions with the person paying your fee.

 Smaller gyms, as opposed to big-box ones, frequently pay their on-staff personal trainers this way.
-Of course, each individual small gym has its own policies.
+Of course, each small gym has its own policies.

 To be hired as an actual employee as opposed to an independent contractor is possible.
 The terms of employment as an independent contractor might be quite different from one gym to the next.
 Be aware that as an independent contractor, your employer does not take taxes out nor pays any worker’s compensation or health insurance.